Kappos and McConnell were selected as All-MPSF First-Team and Ljepopio, Guimaraes and Lappas were named All- MPSF Honorable Mention.

 The men's water polo team finished its season 24-8 with a 14-12 victory over Pacific for 5th-place at the MPSF Tournament

-Gavin Arroyo is in his eighth season as the head men's water polo coach at Long Beach State.
+Gavin Arroyo is in his ninth season as the head men's water polo coach at Long Beach State.
 During his time at LBSU he has compiled a 98-95 record.

 In 2012 Arroyo led the 49ers to a 24-8 regular season finish as well as a 4-4 finish in conference play.
 The historic year led LBSU to its first appearance in the MPSF Tournament since 2008 and ended with a fifth-place finish.
 Arroyo was also awarded with his second MPSF Coach of the Year award for his efforts.

 Long Beach State had six players named to the All-MPSF teams with Dan Matulis earning the lone second-team honors while Balint Meszaros, Spencer White, Milos Vrzic, Nick Rascon and Nolan McConnell earned honorable mention.
 The 49ers also had four players claim All-America honors named by the Association of Collegiate Water Polo Coaches.
 Matulis again garnered the lone second-team honors while Meszaros, Rascon, and White earned honorable mention accolades.